What is a Mobile SDK and how does it work?

 How does an SDK work?

-In some cases and SDK can help in creating an entirely new application for an Android or iOS device.
+In some cases, an SDK can help in creating an entirely new application for an Android or iOS device.
 Another option would be to enhance existing apps by implementing features, such as monetizing a tool through custom ads or including push notifications in the system.

 The Facebook devkit allows applications to offer the option to register and log in via a social network account.
 The SDK also allows integrating games and adding some marketing features.

-Owned by Google, the Doubleclick, or Mobile Ads SDK, lets developers create ads, be they banners, interactive videos, or other formats, and earn revenue from them.
+Owned by Google, the Doubleclick, or Mobile Ads SDK, lets developers create ads: banners, interactive videos, or other formats, and earn revenue from them.
 The app can even manage the ads according to the target audience.

 The Unity platform allows creating games in 2D and 3D, as well as interactive experiences.
 It is currently one of the best-known platforms in the world and offers a type of learning center, with a community of enthusiasts willing to exchange ideas about the tool.